Skip to main content

 What about my kids?
 Can they join?

-Joining as a family can be a wonderful experience - and we encourage that!
+Joining as a family can be a wonderful experience – and we encourage that!
 We would prefer to discuss your own situation personally and see what works best for you.
 Generally, we ask that children 12 and younger wait to join and participate in a special weekly class in January, aka the "Youth Covenant Partner Class."
-This class is aimed at 6th-graders and older and ends with the class joining in February (optional).
+That class is aimed at 6th-graders and older and ends with the class joining in February (optional).
 Optionally, older children (13+) can participate in the New Member Class with their parents.
 As with all joining decisions, we want your child to make the decision to become a covenant partner for himself/herself.
 Again, we are happy to discuss that with you since what works for some families might not work for yours.

 Can I speak with a pastor?